jagjeet-singh/Active-Vision-for-Robotics/one_shot/README.md

-# PyTorch for Semantic Segmentation
+# PyTorch for One-shot segmentation
 This repository contains some models for semantic segmentation and the pipeline of training and testing models, implemented in PyTorch